Who is the developer of Stonehurst, exactly?

 Former town planner Kirsten Dafoe confirmed that he could, indeed, get a demolition permit as Stonehurst does not have a formal heritage designation.

-“Stonehurst will be maintained and preserved,” Tafreshi assuredThe Coast Clarion.
+“Stonehurst will be maintained and preserved,” the developer assuredThe Coast Clarion.
 “The community is really attached to the building.
 The most exciting part of this project, to me, is that this historic building will be public.
 My wife and I fell in love with it when we bought it [in 2018], we hope we will never make that decision [to demolish].”

 Turning the Stonehurst development into a strata would also make demolition very difficult, he said.
 “The majority of the [condo] owners would have to vote to demolish the original building, and we will put strict bylaws in place.”